 Artifact – Gordon Pond Railroad, New Hampshire

-Help Identify This Artifact, White Mountains – I have been working on one of my long term projects for the last few weeks.
+Gordon Pond Railroad, Artifact – I have been working on one of my long term projects for the last few weeks.
 This project is focused on the abandoned railroads in the New Hampshire White Mountains.
-For the most part, I keep this work separated from my everyday photography business because there is not much interest for this type of imagery (or market in the photography world) outside of New England.
+For the most part, I keep this work separated from my everyday photography business because there is not much interest for this type of imagery outside of New England.

 I have been documenting, with a camera, the abandoned logging railroads for over a decade and have been exploring them for as long as I can remember.
 This project has taken me into parts of the White Mountains I would have never visited or photographed under normal circumstances.
 And if you are wondering my favorite abandoned railroad is the East Branch & Lincoln Railroad in Lincoln, but that is for another day.